Native bees

 While gardening one day, a very confident magpie walked right up in front of where I was working.
 It obviously had lots of experience being near people.

 The brown feathers on its head and upper legs stood out to me - I hadn't noticed such a thing on other magpies.
-I would guess that the feathers may indicate that the magpie is quite old, though I can't be sure.
+I would guess that the feathers may indicate that the magpie is quite old.

 See the corresponding iNaturalist post.